8AquA8/pendulum_in_airplane/README.md

-I recommend you to see the pendulm_sim_plots.ipynb file first to see the whole algorithm flow of the simulation. pendulum_sim_video.py will make you a video of how the pendulum motions over time.
+I recommend you to see the pendulm_sim_plots.ipynb file first to see the whole algorithm flow of the simulation.
+I've also uploaded a screen shot of the simulation video.
+Once you run pendulum_sim_video.py you will have the full video of how the motion of pendulum over time.